HomeBlog › Sleep Better

 Can meditation help pregnancy insomnia?

 Meditation can help by reducing stress arousal and giving your mind a single focus point when it wants to spiral.
-It’s not a cure for medical causes, but it’s often useful as part of a routine.
+It is not a cure for medical causes, but it can be useful as part of a routine.

 When should I call my doctor about insomnia in pregnancy?